Trail starts at Bridge Street, Cork.

 The company had number of retail outlets namely four shops in Cork city together with two cafes and a snack bar.
 From its headquarters in the huge bakery in Cork City’s MacCurtain Street, In the 1970s Thompsons output tops 20,000,000 products per annum.
 The company employed 250 men and women.
 It distributed Thompsons famous bread throughout Munster and the confectionery is sold throughout Ireland, with depots in Waterford, Dublin, Athlone, Galway, Westport and Limerick.
 Thompsons vans were very familiar sights throughout Munster’s 40 routes and 10 national routes number in the region of 60.

-The Coliseum cinema, which opened in September 1913 (to 1964) began a social revolution – and the eventual construction of a necklace of cinemas, which were to blossom over the ensuing twenty years.
+The Coliseum cinema, which opened in September 1913 (to 1964) began a social revolution – and the eventual construction of a necklace of cinemas, which were to blossom over the ensuing twenty years across Cork City. it is the home of Leisureplex at present.

-8. From King Street to Tomás MacCurtain Street (1920) – Martyrdom and Memory Making
+From King Street to Tomás MacCurtain Street (1920) – Martyrdom and Memory Making:

 On 23 April 1920, one of Cork’s principal streets was to get a name change to provide another outlet for the public outpouring of grief arising from the murder of former Lord Mayor Tomás MacCurtain.
 Lord Mayor Terence MacSwiney, under Lord Mayor’s items, at the Cork Corporation meeting proposed in a short motion: “That the name of King Street be changed to (Tomás) MacCurtain Street”.